You don't need tensors to understand attention

 sweetness = 0.6

-)While we provide a concrete embedding implementation here, real LLMs usually learn the embedding.
+)Here we’ve provided a concrete embedding of APPLES.
+Real LLMs usually learn the embedding for every single token.
 With embeddings, our score and value functions become simpler — which also means they become much easier for the LLM to learn:

 def is_noun(embedding):